 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
 Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.

-My physical inspection of the roof spaces was restricted due to insulation material, stored items and lack of suitable crawl boards.
-As a result the roof spaces were only viewed from the access hatches.
+My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
+As a result the roof void area was only viewed from the access hatch.